-Why it is so difficult to remove images from Google image library under a right to be forgotten
+Why it is difficult to remove images from Google image library under a right to be forgotten

-Google tends to store copies of images in image libraries which are located in 14 different locations around the world.
-Often you will find that an image that has already been removed from its original location still appears on search results and with an unusual URL such as https://lh3.googleusercontent.com/pklnm5Vdgrh-8KWyPYgzgJZB4dzLbu5wEfW91RniOKjjA1vEr7IvNl9En-yNSMikaIP0EUwb1m8=w128-h128-e365
+Google tends to store copies of images in image libraries, which are located in 14 different locations around the world.
+Often you will find that an image that has already been removed by Google from search results or from what you believe is the image original location will still appear on search results but will have an unusual URL such as https://lh3.googleusercontent.com/pklnm5Vdgrh-8KWyPYgzgJZB4dzLbu5wEfW91RniOKjjA1vEr7IvNl9En-yNSMikaIP0EUwb1m8=w128-h128-e365

-This indicates that the image is stored on one of Google’s image libraries.
-It could become a real challenge to persuade Google to delete an offending image from one of its image library, perhaps because this task involves specific technical requirements which are not always understood by those at Google who are in charge of de-listing information.
-Often, your request and recommendations will be passed on to the Google technical team who might need constant chasing and reminders before they take the necessary action to remove the image from the internet library.
+This URL indicates that the image is stored on one of Google’s image libraries.
+It could become a real challenge to persuade Google to delete an offending image from one of its image library, perhaps because this task involves specific technical requirements that are not always understood by those at Google who are in charge of de-listing information.
+Often, your request to Google to remove images from search results and your associated recommendations to Google will be passed on to the Google technical team who might need constant chasing and reminders before they take the necessary action to remove the image from the internet library.

 What images are most difficult to remove from Google searches

 Images that are particularly difficult to remove from Google searches, tend to be images that had already been deleted from the original location or website but where a copy of the image had been left on one of Google’s image libraries.
 Often with our experience in asking Google to remove images from search results, we need to assess the evidence and in each case and explain the issues back, clearly,to Google.

 It could take weeks and even months for Google to completely clear its image library from traces of an unwanted image.